How do I clean Selective and Haven Feeders?

 Location, location, location!
 If at all possible, make sure that your feeder is located at least 10 feet from anywhere a squirrel can jump from, including buildings, trees, fences, etc. with the bottom of the feeder at least 5 feet off the ground.
 This is the very best solution, but frequently not possible given our backyard configurations and where we want to see our birds.
 If squirrels can reach your feeder from above, defend it with a protective overhead baffle, properly installed.
 If squirrels can reach your feeder from below, that is, jumping up from the ground, you might want to put the feeder on a pole and then use a pole baffle to block access to the feeder.
 Some feeders are designed specifically to keep squirrels away from the bird food.
 You can find squirrel proof bird feeders at this link: Squirrel Proof Birdfeeders

 - Try feeders that have no yellow in them.
 The color yellow could be attractive to bees.
-Try painting the yellow parts with red nail color.

-- If the “bee”s are actually yellow jackets, a kind of wasp, you may be able to reduce the population with yellow jacket traps.
+- If the “bees” are actually yellow jackets, a kind of wasp, you may be able to reduce the population with yellow jacket traps.

 - Move your hummingbird feeder to a very shady location.
 Bees prefer to eat in sunny areas and hummingbirds prefer to eat in shade.
 Distract bees with a saucer of nectar where the feeder used to be.